kld1997/CS3398_JavaChess_GroupProject/README.md

            board sizes, and more.

 ## Status
 Project is: in progress.
 Sprint 1 is complete.
+See each member's status down in Sprint 1 Review.
 Starting Sprint 2.

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...